itisnajim/color_extract/README.md

 ### ColorAverager

-The `ColorAverager` widget calculates the average color of a part of the `ColorExtractor` or `RepaintBoundary`.
-It can be used to determine the overall color of a region of `ColorExtractor` or `RepaintBoundary`, such as the area behind a logo or an image.
+The `ColorAverager` widget computes the average color of a specific portion of either `ColorExtractor` or `RepaintBoundary`.
+Its application is useful in determining the dominant color of a certain area, such as the background behind a logo, image.

 ```dart
 ColorAverager(